ADeadTrousers/twrp_device_Unihertz_Atom_XL_EEA/HOW-TO-MODIFY-KERNEL.md

 	gzip -n -k -9 Image

 Next check if the packed size of the new kernel matches the packed size of the old kernel.
 If it's not matching you need to add a `00`at the end of the unpacked kernel using HXD hex editor and repack again.
 Do that as long as the sizes don't match.
+In fact I had to add quite a lot of `00` but it didn't match at the end.
+So I ended up adding an additional `00` to packed kernel to get it match.
+Then add the beginning `Image.gz-beginning` and the ending `Image.gz-ending` and you are good to go.